mjturi/AIClubWorkshopsSpring21/workshop3/ObjectDetection.md

 ln = [ln[i[0] - 1] for i in net.getUnconnectedOutLayers()]
 ```

 Here we get the unconnected layers from the model.
 To understand this concept you need to understand the structure of a Neural Network.
-If you don't understand the structure of a Neural Network its ok, we are essentially just getting the different labels for the objects it contains by grabbing the final layer of the neural network which typically has the output layer.
-The output layer determines what the model classified something as.
+If you don't understand the structure of a Neural Network its ok, we are just getting the proper output layers so when we run our model we can get the results later.

-I also included, by accident, another form of getting the labels of detected objects:
+I also included, by accident, a way of seeing all the different labels that YOLO has:
 ```python
 LABELS = open("models/coco.names").read().strip().split("\n")
 ```